Are you interested in starting your own private practice?

 Today’s post is a guest post from Dr. William Albright, a plastic surgeon in San Antonio, and his wife/bad-ass practice manager, Juli.

 A little over 2 years ago, they opened a solo private practice in San Antonio, Texas.
 At Alamo Plastic Surgery, William specializes in breast and body contouring procedures.
-Recently we were voted #1 in San Antonio for Cosmetic Surgery.
+Recently they were voted #1 in San Antonio for Cosmetic Surgery.

 They have a very unique perspective and offer amazing advice about starting a private practice.
 Really, the advice is applicable to anyone in practice at all.